nakajijapan/Shari/README.md

 ## ModalViewController

 - Create NavigationController and ViewController in storyboards.
-- Input Shari.NavigationController in Custom Class for NavigationController.
+- Input `Shari.NavigationController` in Custom Class for NavigationController.

 ![Shari](./shari01.png)

-### close a window
+### Closing a window

-You can close using the following code in viewController:
+You can close using the following code in `viewController`:

 ```swift
 let currentNavigationController = self.navigationController as!
 Shari.NavigationController